o-k-a-y/WonByCheckmate-API/README.md

 # WonByCheckmate
 Chess.com API for statistical information on players.

+# Deploying
+## Azure DevOps
+### Build
+Infrastructure as code for the build defined inside azure-pipelines.yml.

+### Release
+For deploying to Linux App Services, this startup command will be required: `dotnet /home/site/wwwroot/API.dll` where API is the name of the application.

 # CORS issues
 - For some reason running Angular on localhost resulted in seemingly unavoidable CORS issues when calling the chess API causing requests to fail
 - This could have been due to forgetting some request header or using the wrong request object